Wake County Emergency Management

-Overall, the Division of Emergency Management is responsible for the governmental function that coordinates and integrates all activities to build, sustain and improve the capability to prepare for, protect against, respond to, recover from or mitigate against threatened or actual natural disasters, acts of terrorism or other manmade disasters.
+Overall, the Department of Emergency Management is responsible for the governmental function that coordinates and integrates all activities to build, sustain and improve the capability to prepare for, protect against, respond to, recover from or mitigate against threatened or actual natural disasters, acts of terrorism or other manmade disasters.

-Categorically, the Division is responsible for:
+Categorically, the Department is responsible for:

 - Coordination of community partners in identifying ways to effectively mitigate, prepare for, respond to and recover from significant events